Bananatex: Development

-Bananatex was developed over three years by Zurich, Switzerland-based fashion company QWSTION, which was founded in 2008 to research renewable materials to replace synthetic textiles.
+Bananatex was developed over three years by Zürich, Switzerland-based fashion company QWSTION, which was founded in 2008 to research renewable materials to replace synthetic textiles.
 The company was created to address environmental, economic and social sustainability issues of petroleum-based synthetic materials in the textile manufacturing industry.
 Bananatex was created in collaboration with a yarn spinning company in Tainan, Taiwan.

 Production process

 Unlike cotton and some other natural fibres like cotton Abacá plants require no pesticides, herbicides or irrigation.
 This allows mixed-species, organic plantations in areas which were monoculture oil palm plantations, and in deforested rainforest cut down for lumber.
 Growing abacá plants can reduce erosion, increase biodiversity and enrich the soil.
 This is accomplished by interplanting abacá with other plant species and by allowing discarded abacá leaves to decompose and return their nutrients to the soil.

 Cultivation

 The Abacá plants are grown in Catanduanes in the Philippine highlands without the use of water or pesticides.
 The banana plant is harvested up to three times per year.